hansialice/hansialice.github.io/_pages/about.md

 I research the [physical climate system](https://www.nature.com/scitable/knowledge/library/the-global-climate-system-74649049), particularly the myriad of interactions between atmosphere, ocean, and ice that give rise to the Earth's climate.
 I am especially interested in the ever-evolving climate of the polar regions, both Antarctic and Arctic, as well as the large-scale transport of atmospheric water from equator to pole.

-<b>I am looking for graduate students!</b>  If you enjoy physics and mathematics, and are interested in applying these to study of the Earth's climate system, I want to talk to you.
+### <i>I am looking for graduate students!</i>
+If you enjoy physics and mathematics, and are interested in applying these to study of the Earth's climate system, I want to talk to you.
 Please get in touch: hansingh (at) uvic (dot) ca.

 <!---
 ======